[UPDATED JANUARY 2018]

 Stickers are a little different from normal images.
 Like normal images, they can be used as part of any iMessage thread.
 But unlike normal images, stickers can be applied on top of other images, or affixed to previously sent messages.
 Anyone who has used Line or Snapchat will be familiar with the idea, and it’s a fun addition to the world of Messages.

 Since September of last year, there’s been a lot of releases into the stickers ecosystem.
-Here are the best iOS sticker packs for 2017.
+Here are some of the best iOS sticker packs.

 Pizza Friend is an adorable slice of pizza with all the emotions of a human.
 Or at least many of them, barring horror at its entombment in a food product.
 It’s a charming cartoon character that deftly walks the line between huggable, pitiable, and slightly disturbing, and it has a large library of emotions to choose from.